United States v. Lopez: Aftermath

 Lopez was the first case since 1937 in which the Court held that Congress had exceeded its power to legislate under the Commerce Clause.
 It raised serious questions as to how far the Court might be willing to go in implementing judicial safeguards against federal encroachments on state sovereignty.
 The precedent takes special significance in cases that the federal government attempts to limit private conduct.
 The decision sparked a lot of commentary focused on federalism.
 For instance, Lawrence Lessig praised the decision as a revival of federalism jurisprudence.
-The argument can be made that the significant limiting of federal power is necessary to establish a greater threshold for governmental accountability and revitalizes the role of the states in public policymaking.
-It can also be ascribed to new legislation that makes open carry in schools legal in some Texas jurisdictions.
+The argument can be made that the significant limiting of federal power is necessary to establish a greater threshold for governmental accountability and revitalizes the role of the states in public policymaking, and such limitation has enabled legislation making open carry in schools legal in some Texas jurisdictions.

-The case has been followed by the Supreme Court in limiting Congress' power under the Commerce Clause in a 1999 case, United States v.
+The case has been followed by the Supreme Court in limiting Congress's power under the Commerce Clause in a 2000 case, United States v.
 Morrison, and under other enumerated powers in a 2001 case, Solid Waste Agency of Northern Cook County v.
 United States Army Corps of Engineers ("SWANCC").

 Lopez joined the Marines after his conviction was overturned.

 Revision and re-enactment of law

-Following the Lopez decision, Congress rewrote the Gun Free School Zones Act of 1990 in June 1995 with the necessary interstate-commerce "hook" used in other Federal Gun Laws.
+Following the Lopez decision, Congress rewrote the Gun Free School Zones Act of 1990 in June 1995 with the necessary interstate-commerce "hook" used in other Federal gun laws.
 This includes an added requirement for prosecutors to prove during each prosecution case that the gun moved in or affected interstate or foreign commerce.
-The revised Federal Gun Free School Zones Act is currently in effect and has been upheld by several United States Appellate Courts.
+The revised Federal Gun Free School Zones Act is currently in effect and has been upheld by several United States appellate courts.
 None of the convictions occurring under the revised law have been overturned as a result of the Lopez decision.